 Cure the Surface

 Let the final coat cure fully for two to three weeks before placing any heavy objects on it or scrubbing the surface vigorously.
 You do not need to ventilate the area during this period.
 You can use the surface gently and only clean it with a damp cloth.
-Letting the paint cure fully before using the surface as usual will help prevent appliances and stored items from sticking to the paint or marring the finish.
+If you don't wait for the full duration, small appliances and items stored on top can stick to the paint or mar the surface finish.